Nuno Tavares: Arsenal

 On 10 July 2021, Tavares joined Arsenal on a long-term contract in a deal worth around £8 million.
 He made his Premier League debut on 13 August, coming on as a late substitute for Calum Chambers in a 2–0 away defeat to Brentford.
-Following an injury to Kieran Tierney he managed to earn a starting spot, initially achieving good performances and earning praise from coach Mikel Arteta, who especially liked his attacking qualities; however, he also struggled with homesickness, and his defensive frailties, positional mistakes and lapses in concentration led to him being regularly substituted at half-time during matches, most notably when he offered a goal to Diogo Jota in the 4–0 defeat to Liverpool following a misplaced pass.
+Following an injury to Kieran Tierney he managed to earn a starting spot, initially achieving good performances and earning praise from coach Mikel Arteta, who especially liked his attacking qualities; however, he also struggled with homesickness, and his defensive frailties, positional mistakes and lapses in concentration led to him being regularly substituted during matches, most notably when he gifted a goal to Diogo Jota in the 4–0 defeat to Liverpool following a misplaced pass.

 Tavares scored his first goal on 23 April 2022, through a calm tap-in after David de Gea had saved Bukayo Saka's curl in the third minute of an eventual 3–1 home win against Manchester United.

-Loan to Marseille
+Loans

 On 30 July 2022, Tavares moved to Ligue 1 club Marseille on a season-long loan; he wanted to have the option to sign permanently at the end of the deal, but Arteta refused to sanction it.
 He scored on his debut, a 4–1 home victory over Reims.
 He repeated the feat the following matchday, in the 1–1 draw at Brest.

 Tavares improved his form under manager Igor Tudor, with his attacking style being put to good use in the latter's system.
 On 2 January 2023, however, in the last minutes of a 2–1 away defeat of Montpellier – he had opened the score at the start of the second half – he gave away a penalty after deliberately kicking Arnaud Souquet in the box and was consequently sent off, being handed a three-match ban for his actions two days later.

+On 1 September 2023, Tavares joined Nottingham Forest on loan for the season with a £12 million option to buy.
+Even though he featured more after his compatriot Nuno Espírito Santo replaced Steve Cooper on the bench in December, he totalled only 12 appearances.

+Forest did not eventually activate the purchase clause.

+Lazio

+On 15 July 2024, Tavares was loaned to Lazio for the 2024–25 campaign with an obligation to buy if certain conditions were met.
+Early into his spell, he created eight goals from nine league appearances, and he provided five assists in the first five.

+Tavares joined the Serie A club on a permanent basis on 5 June 2025.